sebastienrousseau/mini-functions/qrc/README.md

 ## Overview 📖

-A versatile tool for generating and manipulating QR code images in various formats.
+The QR Code Library (QRC) is a versatile tool for generating and manipulating QR code images in various formats.

 With this library, you can easily convert your data into a QR code, whether it be in the form of a string or a vector of bytes.